 The Integrated Education and Therapy Program (IET) is an interdisciplinary early intervention program for children with a range of physical and/or communication disabilities.

-Physical, occupational and speech therapies are integrated into the child’s day as part of the educational programming.
+Physical, occupational and speech therapies are integrated into the child’s school day as part of the educational programming.

 The therapy is provided by professional therapists working in a team setting with special education teachers and educational assistants.